 As a leader in your organization, don’t you have a fiscal responsibility to save your stakeholders money?
-Well, one way to do it is to lessen the monthly Microsoft fees you are paying and you can reduce that cost today.
-If you tired of paying Microsoft license fees for office products and emails, I urge you to look into open source solutions.
+One easy way to save money is to reduce the monthly Microsoft fees you are paying, it’s quick and easy to to transition away from the shackles of Microsoft Office.
+If you tired of paying Microsoft license fees for office products and emails, I urge you to look into open source solutions!

 Disclaimer: I own Microsoft stock, I love Microsoft, but I’m just not a big fan of their Office products, so when I hear a business owner complain about Microsoft and the licenses they “have to pay” for, including their email with Outlook/Exchange and other Office products, I don’t have much sympathy for them.

 The database and forms for simple data storage and manipulation is set up easily in Open Office Base, which offers many of the same features in Microsoft Access.
-The other bonus is that you can usually open up MS Office files and edit them as standard .doc or .xls file formats, so you don’t miss a beat as you transition your team of 3….
+The other bonus is that you can usually open up MS Office files and edit them as standard .doc. .docx or .xls and .xlsx file formats, so you don’t miss a beat as you transition your team of 3….
 Or 53 for that matter.

 Except for replacing Outlook, 90% of all offices I know could easily transition to Open Office and completely eliminate those pesky license fees of $4 per email address and $89 per year per user for Office, etc. Not being able to replace Outlook is no reason to remain harnessed to Microsoft Office because there are feature rich, free alternatives to that as well!